ibm-cloud-docs/watsonx-code-assistant/getting-started.md

 1. Click **Register and activate now**.

 The system provisions a Cloud Object Storage Lite plan and creates a user profile.
-When your instance is ready, you are taken to a checklist page to help you prepare watsonx Code Assistant for your Visual Studio Code environment.
+When your instance is ready, you are redirected to a checklist page to help you prepare watsonx Code Assistant for your Visual Studio Code environment.
+Items in that checklist correspond to each of the following steps.
+Click the action arrows that are associated with each checklist item to go to the IBM Cloud pages where you complete the steps.

+Before you continue, watch the _getting started video_, which walks through the process to integrate watsonx Code Assistant with your {{site.data.keyword.cloud_notm}} and Visual Studio Code environments.

 ## Create a Service ID and API key
 {: #apikey}
 {: step}

+You can use this API key later to enable Visual Studio Code to communicate with the watsonx Code Assistant.

 1. On the [Service IDs](https://cloud.ibm.com/iam/serviceids) page, click **Create**.